 HP and ASUS are top-of-the-line laptop brands with several overlapping features in terms of quality of products and innovation.
 Yet, they have their pros and cons.

-4. What are the most popular models of ASUS vs. HP laptops in India?
+4. What are the most popular models of ASUS vs. HP laptops?

 ● HP Elite Dragonfly G3 is a highly innovative business laptop that is extremely lightweight and has a great webcam for superior virtual meeting performance.
 It runs on the i7 12th generation.